AmirtterK/human-resources-management/diagrams/04_Chapter2_Modeling.md

     end
 ```

-### 4.4 Search Employees by Specialty (Agent)
+### 4.4 Filter Employees by Specialty (Agent)
-Sequence diagram for an Agent filtering employees by functionality.
+Sequence diagram for an Agent filtering and ordering employees by specialty.

 ```mermaid
 sequenceDiagram